nomeata/capture-the-ic-token/README.md

 principal).

-But canisters can also create [Canister Signatures], a “signature scheme” based on certified variables, and mainly used by identitiy providers such as [Internet Identity].
+But canisters can also create [Canister Signatures], a “signature scheme” based on certified variables, and mainly used by identity providers such as [Internet Identity].
 The canister gives full control to its certified variables to anyone who has guessed the secret, and thus those can sign withdrawal requests towards the ledger.